Raekye/hmmm/README.md

 hmmm
 ====

-## About
 Me playing around, learning to build compilers.
-The compiler parses some (custom) language, but I'm not documenting that because this project focuses on compiler design, not language design.
-The grammar is always changing.
-What I can actually compile and run is not very impressive, but I think the source code - handling language constructs - is interesting.
-See my [compiler for a custom soft processor on a FPGA][1] for this put in practice (that project also shows lower-level code generation; this project uses LLVM for that).
+See my [compiler for a custom soft processor on an FPGA][1] for this put in practice.

 ## Directory map
 The names are not particularly meaningful; just something unique and identifiable (not "lexer" or "compiler\_1") I thought of at the moment.